guillaumedsde/nzbhydra2-distroless/README.md

 [![GitHub](https://img.shields.io/github/license/guillaumedsde/nzbhydra2-distroless)](https://github.com/guillaumedsde/nzbhydra2-distroless/blob/master/LICENSE.md)

 This repository contains the code to build a small and secure **[distroless](https://github.com/GoogleContainerTools/distroless)** **docker** image for **[NZBHydra2](https://github.com/theotherp/nzbhydra2)** running as an unprivileged user.
-The final images are built and hosted on the [dockerhub](https://hub.docker.com/r/guillaumedsde/nzbhydra2-distroless).
+The final images are built and hosted on the [dockerhub](https://hub.docker.com/r/guillaumedsde/nzbhydra2-distroless) and the documentation is hosted on [gitlab pages](https://guillaumedsde.gitlab.io/nzbhydra2-distroless/)

 ## ✔️ Features summary